 Trademarks.
 We pursue registrations for various trademarks associated with our key products and branding initiatives.
-As of December 31, 2022, we had 41 registered trademarks in the United States and three trademark applications pending with the United States Patent and Trademark Office.
-As of December 31, 2022, we had 592 registered trademarks in 40 countries and 16 trademark applications pending in 11 foreign jurisdictions.
+As of December 31, 2023, we had 36 registered trademarks in the United States and five trademark applications pending with the United States Patent and Trademark Office.
+As of December 31, 2023, we had 559 registered trademarks in 35 foreign jurisdictions and 42 trademark applications pending in 11 foreign jurisdictions.
 Globally, the protection available in foreign jurisdictions may not be as extensive as the protection available to us in the United States.
 Where available, we rely on common law trademark rights to protect our unregistered trademarks, even though such rights do not provide us with the same level of protection as afforded by a United States federal trademark registration.
 Common law trademark rights are limited to the geographic area in which the trademark is actually used.
 A United States federal trademark registration enables us to stop infringing use of the trademark by a third-party anywhere in the United States provided the unauthorized third-party user does not have superior common law rights in the trademark within a specific geographical area of a particular state or region prior to the date our mark federally registers.
 In the United States (and in many foreign jurisdictions) a registered trademark is valid for ten years and may be renewed subject to the trademark owner demonstrating continued use of the mark in commerce.

 Patents.
 The Company applies for patent protection in various countries for the technology related to our product formulations.
-As of December 31, 2022, we had 11 patents for technology related to our Ambrotose® formulation, all of which are in 10 foreign jurisdictions.
-Overall, as of December 31, 2022, 94 patents have been assigned, issued, granted or validated to Mannatech in major global markets for the technology relating to our Ambrotose®, Ambrotose AO®, Ambrotose Life®, GI-ProBalanceTM, PhytoMatrix®, and NutriVerusTM product formulations, as well as in the field of biomarker assays.
-Currently, we have six patent applications pending in various jurisdictions relating to the technology supporting many of the above listed products.
+As of December 31, 2023, we had 13 patents for technology related to our Ambrotose[®] formulation, all of which are in 11 foreign jurisdictions.
+Overall, as of December 31, 2023, 96 patents have been assigned, issued, granted or validated to Mannatech in major global markets for the technology relating to our Ambrotose[®], Ambrotose AO[®], Ambrotose Life[®], GI-ProBalanceTM, PhytoMatrix[®], and NutriVerusTM product formulations, as well as in the field of biomarker assays.
+Currently, we have two patent applications pending in two foreign jurisdictions relating to the technology supporting many of the above listed products.
 Patent protection means that the patented invention cannot be commercially made, used, distributed or sold without the patent owner's consent.
 These patent rights are usually enforced in a court, which, in most jurisdictions, holds the authority to stop patent infringement.
 The protection is granted for a limited period, generally 20 years.
 In most jurisdictions, renewal annuities or maintenance fees must be paid regularly during the term of the patent to keep the patent in force.